Battle of Dublin: O'Connell Street fighting

 The republican outpost in the YMCA was eliminated when Free State troops tunnelled underneath it and detonated a bomb.
 Traynor's men in "the block" held out until artillery was brought up, under the cover of armored cars, to bombard them at point-blank range.
 Incendiary bombs were also planted in the buildings.
 Traynor and most of his force (70 men and 30 women) made their escape when the buildings they were occupying caught fire.
 They mingled with civilian crowds and made their way to Blessington.

 Left behind was Republican leader Cathal Brugha and a rear guard of 15 men, who stayed behind in the Hammam Hotel after Traynor and most other IRA men had left.
 At 5:00 p.m. on 5 July, when the fires made the hotel untenable, Brugha ordered his men to surrender.
 He, however, stayed behind, only to emerge from the building alone, armed with a revolver.
 He was shot in the thigh by Free State troops and died later from blood loss.
+Kathleen Barry (the sister of executed IRA man Kevin Barry) and Cumann na mBan member Linda Kearns were with Brugha when he died.
 There were some further sporadic incidents of fighting around the city as Free State troops dispersed anti-treaty IRA groups.

 Cathal Brugha was the last casualty in the battle for Dublin, which had cost the lives of at least 80 people (15 anti-Treaty IRA Volunteers, 29 National Army soldiers, one British Royal Air Force serviceman and 35 civilians) and over 280 wounded.
 In addition, the Free State took over 450 Republican prisoners.
 The high civilian casualties were doubtless the result of the use of heavy weapons, especially artillery, in a densely populated urban area.